yourarj/solidity-workspace/README.md

 ![Crypto Zombies](resources/z-large.png)

-**disclaimer**: All logos and images owned by respective website.
+*disclaimer*: All logos and images owned by respective website.
 I don't claim any ownership over the art, logo or images used in this repo.
+*some project contains solutions to challenges in https://cryptozombies.io/*